 Update an existing document in the Media library

 - Click the Content button in the menu bar of the CMS.

 - Click on the Media option in the dropdown menu.

 - Search for your document using the Media name field and other filters.

 - When you've found your document, click Edit.

 - Remove the current document by selecting Remove.
 This will remove the document from the CMS and will also delete the document from search engines.

 - Replace the old document with the new version by selecting Choose file.
-Name your document clearly using hyphens between words, eg "DPC-organisation-chart.PDF".
-(Note: We prefer version or update information to be in the footer of the document, not its file name.)
+Make sure your document file name is appropriate and using hyphens between words, e.g. "DPC-organisation-chart.PDF".
+(Note: You should include any version numbers or dates in the actual document itself, such as the header or footer, and not in the document file name.)